BullseyeCoverage Up Contents Search

 Running Instrumented Executables

 This section describes how to run instrumented executables on Windows and Unix-like systems.
-This information also applies to Windows drivers.
+This information also applies to Windows drivers and embedded systems running Linux.

 This information does not apply to: